 But careful now.
 Careful now.
 "Watch out that no one deceives you" (Mark 13:5)

 Because the next step might be to guess that kings and rulers of state should act like that.
 Kings, we might think, should dress up in fine clothes.
-Kings, we might think should sit on inaccessible thrones and make rules for all the earth.
+Kings, we might think, should sit on inaccessible thrones and make rules for all the earth.
 Kings might believe they should rule, dominate and control all Creation.
 But Jesus on a human throne is not the Jesus we are called to love.

 The Reign of Christ the King was established as a feast day in the 1920s.
 A feast day declared by a pope still reeling after World War I. Just then, it looked like the human rulers had all gone crazy.
 Human rulers had thrown soldiers into war like disposable plastic to be used and tossed aside. it looked like the world needed to rebuild, the world needed to heal.
 Human rulers were so busy asserting their rule; their human control over others that it looked like the craziness would continue forever.
 European colonialism in Asia and Africa roared.
 German reparations set the stage for another global war.